 Each spring break, the program sends between 6-10 students to intern at institutions in and around Washington, D.C., including the Smithsonian Libraries and the National Library of Medicine.
-More recently, the host organizations were expanded to include opportunities with the Greater Midwest Region of the National Network of Libraries of Medicine (GMR NNLM).
 The program is only one of a few that have such agreements with those institutions.

-While participating in Alternative Spring Break, students meet a variety of professionals and work on projects to benefit a unit in the institution to which they are assigned.
+While in Washington, D.C., students meet a variety of professionals and work on projects to benefit a unit in the institution to which they are assigned.
 In years past, students have processed historic newspapers for inclusion in a research database, aided in preservation efforts, updated and created content for the public, and organized and created finding aids for archival collections.